The Kalamazoo KB bass

 |Modern styling in solid-body 4-string bass that offers full, true bass tones in a sleek, rugged economically priced instrument.
 With one pickup of extremely powerful design and full volume and tone control, the Kalamazoo Bass creates the full driving bass sound that sells a combo.|

 There were two body shapes - later models are SG shaped (have a closer look at a 1967 KB bass), but the majority are more like a Fender Mustang (see a 1966 KB bass).
 They have a bolt-on maple neck; something that Gibson (up until this point) didn't do, rosewood fingerboard, and were short scale.
 There were two subtley different headstock shapes, the first again suggests Fender, though a bit rounded off - the second has the characteristic 'beak' and is almost identical to that of the non-reverse Thunderbird (see images below).
 The Kalamazoo logo is engraved on the headstock.
 This bass used some standard Gibson components; a typical EB series humbucker right up at the neck, as used in the EB0, EB2, EB3, Melody Maker bass and Epiphone Newport This pickup in this position, has more affect on the sound than anything else.
 This bass does sound quite a lot like an EB0.
 Tuning keys are the japanese-made closed keys that were also used on the Melody Maker bass and a few EB0s.
 The bar bridge had been in use on all bass models, but around 1966/67 this was replaced by the two-point intonatable bridge.
 From this point, the KB bass was the only one using these bridges - likewise the only one using the old-style (and position) chrome handrest.
 The scratchplate is almost identical (except some minor screw hole differences) to the Melody Maker bass, but the fingerrest is not rosewood as on all Gibsons, but actually plastic.
 The body material is not specified in Kalamazoo literature, but is supposedly a wood-laminate of one or more unspecified species, produced by a toilet-seat manufacturer in Wisconsin.
-There were three colours: Flame Red, Glacier White, and Las Vegas Blue.
-These were not the expensive nitrocellulose finishes applied to Gibsons, but again catalogue descriptions are not specific, perhaps some form of polyurethane?
+There were three colours: Flame Red, Glacier White, and Las Vegas Blue - the same three colours of the Fender Mustang of this period.
+These were not the expensive nitrocellulose finishes applied to Gibsons, but again catalogue descriptions are not specific, presumably polyurethane.

 Gibson, Epiphone and Kalamazoo